Return From Exception.

 The time order of the accesses to individual words of memory

-defined.
-Do not use this instruction on memory-mapped I/O locations
+not use this instruction on memory-mapped I/O locations where access

 Do not use

-This 32-bit T32 instruction is available, except in the ARMv7-M and ARMv8-M.mainline architectures.
+This 32-bit Thumb instruction is available in ARMv6T2 and above, except the ARMv7-M architecture.

 There is no 16-bit version of this instruction.